dev-jatin-mehra/Harmonix/README.md

 - Database:

 ## Creators:
-- This project was built with @DineshJoshi2005 and @DeepakBirkhani with the constant help from @BlackShort.
+- This project was built with @DineshJoshi2005 and @DeepakBirkhani..
+-
+- And a very big thank you to #@BlackShort[Bade Bhai] as this guy helpe in every stage of this project.The project is not that too heavy or something ,but yes learnt a lot from ---- this guy...

 ## Installation
 1. Clone the repository: git clone [repository_url]